bansikah22/tiny-test/README.md

 - `POD_NAME` - Pod name (default: "unknown", automatically set in Kubernetes)
 - `PORT` - Server port (default: "8080")

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+- **CI Workflow**: Automatically runs on every PR and push to main/master
+  - Builds the Go application
+  - Builds and tests the Docker image
+  - Verifies image size
+  - Tests all endpoints

+- **Release Workflow**: Automatically builds and pushes Docker images when:
+  - A version tag is pushed (e.g., `v1.0.0`)
+  - Manually triggered via workflow_dispatch

+  The workflow:
+  - Builds the Docker image with UPX compression
+  - Pushes to Docker Hub with version and latest tags
+  - Creates a GitHub release

+See `.github/workflows/` for workflow definitions.

 ## Development

 ### Local Development